Branding 9 min read

-Ensuring that all the boxes in this checklist are checked will help augment your whole digital marketing strategy.
+Ensuring that all the boxes in this checklist are checked will help augment your whole digital marketing strategy framework.
 Here are some key takeaways to remember about WordPress SEO:

 - WordPress is a robust website and content platform, but it’s not a substitute for a thorough SEO strategy.

 - Ensure that your site is easy to navigate and can bolster your chances of ranking higher in SERPs because you’re making it simple for both users and bots to crawl and index your site.